-The ADI-R is a structured interview used for formal diagnosis and is sensitive to distinguishing Autism from other developmental disorders.
-The ADI-R takes approximately 1.5-2.5 hours to complete with a clinician and can be used to assess both children and adults.
+- Autism Diagnostic Interview - Revised (ADI-R): The ADI-R is a structured interview used for formal diagnosis and to distinguish Autism from other developmental disorders.
+It can be used to assess both children and adults.

 Attention Deficit Hyperactive Disorder Assessments

-The assessment process will vary depending on individual circumstances and presenting problems.
-However, our clinician’s may typically use the Conners Comprehensive Behaviour Rating Scales (CBRS)or the Conners 3 questionnaires to screen for ADHD.
-The CBRS assesses a multitude of disorders, behaviours, emotions and academic problems affecting children and adolescents (between 6 years and 18 years) and can be completed by a range of people in the young person’s life and sometimes by the young person themselves.
-The Conners 3 is more specific to symptoms of ADHD and its most common comorbid problems and disorders in children and adolescents.
+- Conners Comprehensive Behaviour Rating Scales (CBRS)or the Conners 3 The CBRS assesses disorders, behaviours, emotions and academic problems affecting children and adolescents.
+This is completed by people in the young person’s life, and sometimes by the young person themselves.
+The Conners 3 is more specific to symptoms of ADHD and common comorbid disorders in children and adolescents.

-The Behaviour Rating Inventory of Executive Function (BRIEF) may also be used in this assessment.
+- Behaviour Rating Inventory of Executive Function (BRIEF).
 The BRIEF questionnaire assesses a person’s executive functioning i.e., working memory, self-control and flexible thinking across school/work and home environments.

-Conners Comprehensive Behaviour Rating Scales (CBRS) - The CBRS assesses a multitude of disorders, behaviours, emotions, and academic problems affecting children and adolescents (between 6 years and 18 years) and can be completed by a range of people in the young person’s life, and sometimes by the young person themselves.
+- Conners Comprehensive Behaviour Rating Scales (CBRS).
+The CBRS assesses a multitude of disorders, behaviours, emotions, and academic problems affecting children and adolescents.
+This is completed by people in the young person’s life, and sometimes by the young person themselves.

-Achenbach Child Behaviour Checklist (CBCL) – The CBCL is a checklist for parents/carers and teachers to complete to detect emotional and behavioural problems in children and adolescents.
-The CBCL assesses internalising behaviours (i.e., anxious/depressed) and externalising behaviours (i.e., aggression and rule breaking).
-It also looks at symptoms consistent with diagnostic categories.
+- Achenbach Child Behaviour Checklist (CBCL).
+The CBCL is completed by parents/carers and teachers and is used to detect emotional and behavioural problems in children and adolescents.
+The CBCL assesses internalising behaviours (i.e., anxious/depressed) and externalising behaviours (i.e., aggression and rule breaking), and potential diagnostic symptoms.

 Cognitive and Adaptive Assessments

-The WAIS-IV, WISC-V and WPPSI-IV produce a full-scale Intelligence Quotient (IQ) score which your clinician will interpret in terms of general intellectual functioning and discuss with you in the full context of the assessment, clinical interview and observation.
+The WAIS-IV, WISC-V and WPPSI-IV produce a full-scale Intelligence Quotient (IQ) score which your clinician will interpret and discuss with you.

 Trauma-Informed Psychological Wellbeing Assessment

 This assessment is informed by the Neurosequential Model of Therapeutics (NMT) and contains a complete developmental history and collated information from a wide range of sources.
-An NMT certified clinician will use this information to complete a NMT report including a functional brain map which provides a visual representation of the persons needs and strengths.
+The Neurosequential Model of Therapeutics (NMT) is an approach developed by a world expert in neuroscience and childhood trauma Dr. Bruce Perry from the Child Trauma Academy in the USA.

 Our Occupational Therapists run a variety of functional assessments, follow this link to find out more.